unitymakesus/adanc/wp-content/plugins/give-recurring/readme.txt

 Tags: donations, donation, ecommerce, e-commerce, fundraising, fundraiser, paymill, gateway Requires at least: 4.8
 Tested up to: 5.4
-Stable tag: 1.9.14
+Stable tag: 1.10.0
 Requires Give: 2.5.5
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-Create powerful subscription based donations with the Give Recurring Donation Add-on.
+Create powerful subscription based donations with the GiveWP Recurring Donation Add-on.

 == Description ==

-This plugin requires the Give plugin activated to function properly.
+This plugin requires the GiveWP core plugin activated to function properly.
 When activated, it adds the ability to accept recurring (subscription) donations to various payment gateways such as PayPal Standard, Stripe, PayPal Pro, and more.

 == Installation ==